 - parents and their adult, residing children: for each other

 You need to deregister with our municipality within 5 days of departure.
 This is possible until the day of departure via email.
-You will recieve your proof of deregistration by email.
+You will receive your proof of deregistration by email.

-By formally reporting your emigration with our municipality, you will be deregistred from the BRP (Dutch Register of Population) and registred as a non-resident in the RNI (Dutch Register of non-residents).
+By formally reporting your emigration with our municipality, you will be deregistered from the BRP (Dutch Register of Population) and registered as a non-resident in the RNI (Dutch Register of non-residents).

 Emigrating or temporary moving abroad and/or failing to deregister can have consequences for:

 - your rent allowance